 If you’re sailing solo for your first voyage, use a longer dildo or other toy and try sitting or squatting.
 For less poking and more of a gentler massaging action, you can also try using your fingers.

 Not doing it for you?
 Some people simply aren’t into C-spot stimulation at all.
 Everyone’s body is different, and we don’t believe in telling you what to do with yours.
 If cervical stimulation isn’t for you, don’t sweat it: there are plenty of other ways to find pleasure.

 Cervical orgasms: Does size matter?

-The height of the cervix changes depending on various factors, such as how aroused someone is, whether they are pregnant, and where they are in their menstrual cycle.
+The height of the cervix changes depending on various factors.
+Some of these factors include how aroused someone is, whether they are pregnant, and where they are in their menstrual cycle.

-No gain with pain
+Cervix Pain: No gain with pain

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.